 A few weeks ago, I dug up a sketchbook on a whim and spent a few minutes sketching and—surprise, surprise—it turned out to be a much needed release.

 Since then I’ve made an effort to spend time drawing at least once a week, even only for fifteen minutes.
 The change of pace has been much needed, more than I was willing to admit at first.

-If you need to change activities up, do it.
+If you're suffering from creative burnout in one mode of creation, try switching things up.
 You might find your writing inspiration racing back to you with a little distance.

 5. Lower the bar

 This one is hard, because it sounds an awful lot like I’m asking you to compromise the quality of your work.
 I'm not.

 The truth is, burnout often has to do with high expectations.